 - Rely on your people.
 Whether you’re a real estate agent with a couple of assistants, or in charge of 40 people at a growing tech company – your people are assets and the keys to achieving goals.
 You’ll strangle your success if you can’t trust others to do their work.
 Set clear expectations, guide them, teach them, give them a safe place to fail and grow – and watch them flourish.

 - Be curious!
 Ask questions!
 Find answers!
 Look things up, ask your peers.
 Benefit from the knowledge of those who have been in an industry longer than you.
 Do the answers make sense?
 No?
 Ask more!
 Find new answers.
 Come up with your own.
 I’m a naturally curious person and by asking lots of questions and finding answers when I first got started in real estate, and when I started at Helcim, I was able to pick things up.
-And remember to return the favour when you’re the one with experience and answers.
+And remember to return the favor when you’re the one with experience and answers.

 All that said, the biggest lesson that I can pass on from my experience is don’t be afraid to take a leap into the unknown.
 Deciding to join the Helcim team as COO was a huge step out of my comfort zone, and I’m so glad I did it.
 As the company continues to grow and expand I’m excited for what the future holds for me and the entire Helcim team.